Ruby

 Prices of rubies are primarily determined by color.
 The brightest and most valuable "red" called pigeon blood-red, commands a huge premium over other rubies of similar quality.
 After color follows clarity: similar to diamonds, a clear stone will command a premium, but a ruby without any needle-like rutile inclusions will indicate that the stone has been treated.
 Cut and carat (size) also determine the price.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Ruby" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Ruby" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools